dubuntu13/dubuntu13/README.md

 # DanielMehrani

-<br>I'm a Linux Administrator.
+<br>I'm a Devops Engineer.

 <br>I'm a OpenSource believer.

-<br>I really like work with computer's.
+<br>I really like work with computer's and I'm a artist engineer.

 <br>I'm trying hard to be usefull.